 "Yeah, I guess so," he told her, grateful for the little girl's company.
 He scooted over to the other side of the bed to make room as she settled in.

-"I heard Uncle Jesse talkin' to Aunt Lavinia about somethin' happened to your aunt.
+"I heard Uncle Jesse talking to Aunt Lavinia about something happened to your aunt.
 What happened, Enos?
-Nobody'll tell me nothin'."
+Nobody'll tell me nothing."

 "Can I tell you about it tomorrow, Daisy?
 I'm awful tired."

 It was spring again in the Georgian hills, but for everyone who had known and loved Lavinia Duke, the sun seemed duller and the flowers not half as fair the day they lowered her into the cold ground of Pine Ridge Cemetery.
 Four children, whose lives had been touched by her, stood together – joined forever in the loss of the woman who'd been more of a mother to each than their own.
 And a man who had watched his wife slowly fade away with the passing of the old year, found himself with a broken heart and three young children looking to him to raise them.
 Jesse Duke had never been so scared in all his life.